FREEZONEX/.github/profile/README.md

 # Welcome to Tier0

-Tier0 is an industrial data platform built to be radically easy to use, open at its core, and future-proof for modern factories.
-By orchestrating data from machines, systems, and applications into a Unified Namespace, Tier0 delivers real-time visibility and AI-powered insights across your production.
+Tier0 is an industrial platform that brings Unified Namespace(UNS) into practice for industrial data integration, AI-powered app development, and advanced analytics.

 ## Why Tier0?